zacbdev/frontend-test/README.md

 The following are the main reasons for choosing to use the GraphQL API:

 - Related information can be gathered in a single request
-- Utilizes powerful caching (on the server and client)
+- Utilizes powerful caching (on the server and client)<sup>†</sup>
+- Local data is much easier to store from the request and you can easily normalize it

+<sup>†</sup>
+<sup><sub>
-  - Note: Because of this, I made the filtering server based.
+Because of this, I made the filtering server based.
 There is no client filtering in the application.
 Where possible, we will skip the query and use redux.
-- Local data is much easier to store from the request (and you can easily normalize this in redux for later use)
+</sub></sup>

 ### Why Redux and What is Redux-Saga?